 I do like seeing items that offer a direct connection to the past (see suggestion 10).
 And the Heeresgeschichtliches Museum offers numerous such exhibits.

-The museum has the car Franz Ferdinand was sitting in when he was shot.
+The museum has the car Franz Ferdinand was sitting in when he was shot, complete with bullet holes.
 And the clothes he wore, too…still stained.
+I uttered a significant expletive when I first saw them.

 10. Mozart’s apartment

-(A plaque outside a house Mozart lived in)
+(A plaque outside the house Mozart lived in)

 Which brings me to Mozart’s Apartment.
 You have celebrities and then you have Mozart.
 Perhaps the most famous composer of all time.